chenette/splinter-docs/docs/0.4/index.md

 Splinter supports both single and multiple processes for distributed ledger components.
 Other blockchain platforms have separate processes for the validator, consensus engine, and smart contract engine (or transaction processor functionality).

-The optional Scabbard service in Splinter combines all transaction management functionality as a single process.
-However, Splinter also allows multiple processes for distributed ledger components.
+Scabbard provides transaction management functionality that runs as a single process.
+Note that Splinter also supports multiple processes for distributed ledger components.

 Splinter's consensus API allows pluggable consensus, which means that a service can provide a consensus engine for the algorithm or agreement protocol that best